-2258.
-Oxygen Content of Gasoline in the Wintertime.
-[Repealed]

 * * * *

 2259.
 Exemptions for Motor Vehicle Fuels Used in Test Programs.

-Any person may request an exemption for fuel used in a test program by submitting an application to the executive officer that includes all the information listed in paragraphs (c), (d), (e), and (f) of this section.
+Any person may request an exemption for fuel used in a test program by submitting an application to the executive officer that includes all the information listed in sections (c), (d), (e), and (f).

 For the purpose of this section, “fuel requirement” means any requirement for a motor vehicle fuel established in Chapter 5 (Standards for Motor Vehicle Fuels) of Division 3, Title 13, California Code of Regulations.